Planning a Get-together

 Once the internal temperature reaches 195-200 F, remove it from the oven, and let it rest for two hours.

 I did quite well, thank you very much.
 My friends loved it!
 We made pulled pork sandwich out of it, along with some side salad for the adults.
+If you have leftovers, you can make tacos, too.
 For my kids who are big rice-eaters, I made a separate Fajita Rice Pilaf to go with it.